 - 100 ml – 3.5 oz.
 Milk

 - 80 gms – 2.7 oz.
 Sugar

 - 3 sheets 6 gms – 0.2 oz. of gelatine or 2 tsp of gelatine powder

 - Jasmine essence to taste

-- Pour the mixture in the shooters (or moulds) and keep them in the fridge for at least 4 hours or overnight to set.
+Pour the mixture into the shooters (or moulds) and keep them in the fridge for at least 4 hours or overnight to set.

 When the panna cotta has set, prepare the mango compote.

 Put the gelatine sheets in a bowl filled with cold water for 10 minutes or until soft.

 Heat the mango pulp with the water and sugar and mix until the sugar dissolves.
 Take it out of the fire, squeeze the excess water from the gelatine sheets and add them to the hot mango pulp.
 Mix well until completely incorporated.